ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee): The new multi-use pathway

-After environmental, archaeological and geotechnical studies, and a rigorous planning process, the trail moved from planning to reality in 2017.
+After environmental, archaeological and geotechnical studies, and a rigorous planning process, the pathway moved from planning to reality in 2017.

-Work to clear the trail bed began at the north end of the national park reserve and included the creation of a new parking lot at Radar Hill Road.
-In the last half of the year, and over the winter of 2017-18, clearing the route proceeded from Incinerator Rock at Long Beach to the southern boundary of the national park reserve was cleared, and the felled trees and shrubs were removed.
+Work to clear the pathway began at the north end of the national park reserve, and included the creation of a new parking lot at Radar Hill Road.
+Between 2017 and 2018, the route from Incinerator Rock at Long Beach to the southern boundary of the national park reserve was cleared, and the felled trees and shrubs were removed.

-All work is scheduled around the migratory bird nesting period; to avoid times when fish were in the streams; and to minimize the impact of construction on our visitors.
+All work was and continues to be scheduled around the migratory bird nesting period, to avoid times when fish are in the streams, and to minimize the impact of the building on our visitors.

-We are posting regular updates on Facebook and Twitter as we build the trail.
-This web site will also be update with new information as needed.
+We are posting regular updates on Facebook and Twitter as we build ʔapsčiik t̓ašii, as well as this website as needed.

 Protecting the environment

-How is Parks Canada protecting the environment while the trail is constructed?
+How is Parks Canada protecting the environment while the pathway is being built?

-Before the trail was designed and construction started, a Detailed Impact Analysis was undertaken to ensure that Parks Canada has a clear understanding of the potential impacts of the project, and to provide a roadmap to address any risks or adverse consequences.
+Before the pathway was designed and building started, a Detailed Impact Analysis was undertaken to ensure that Parks Canada has a clear understanding of the potential impacts of the project, and to provide a roadmap to address any risks or adverse consequences.
 The Detailed Impact Analysis comprises a number of environmental, archaeological and visitor safety assessments, and is the baseline document informing this project.
-As work on the multi-use trail progresses, we are increasing our knowledge about the ecology of the park reserve, and areas where we need to apply mitigations.
-We are continually reviewing and revising the information in the Detailed Impact Analysis, in the form of addendums, so that these documents continue to be valuable tools as the trail is constructed.
+As work on the pathway progresses, we are increasing our knowledge about the ecology of the national park reserve, and areas where we need to apply mitigations.
+We are continually reviewing and revising the information in the Detailed Impact Analysis, in the form of addendums, so that these documents continue to be valuable tools as the pathway is constructed.

-What will be done to prevent human-wildlife conflicts on the trail?
+What will be done to prevent human-wildlife conflicts on the pathway?

-Parks Canada is committed to protecting the wolves, bears, cougars, deer and other wildlife that live in Pacific Rim National Park Reserve, and to providing visitors with a safe and enjoyable experience.
-We are consulting with experts, and will implement recommendations such as ensuring the proposed trail route isn’t close to dens or high-use wildlife areas, designing the trail to have clear lines of sight in places where animals might be on the new trail, continuing to implement effective strategies to keep wildlife wild, and educating visitors on safe practices around wildlife.
+Parks Canada is committed to protecting the wolves, bears, cougars, deer and other wildlife that live in Pacific Rim National Park Reserve, and also to providing visitors with a safe and enjoyable experience.

 What is being done to find and protect culturally sensitive areas?